Dial P for Privacy: The Phone Booth Is Back - Slashdot

 We desperately need these at work.

 Alternatives to pissing money away...
-(Score:4, Insightful)
+(Score:5, Insightful)

 "...products range from $3,995 (for a standard one-person booth) to $15,995 (for a two-person "executive" booth)"